Darwin: Voyage of the Beagle Multi-Sensory Story

 Scavenger Hunt Communication Boards

-Free, Simple Sensory Home Learning Activities There are many options for home learning packs and ideas for children who can access worksheets and online teaching resources.
+Free, Simple Sensory Activities For EYFS or SEN There are many options for embedding effective sensory learning curriculums for children who cannot access worksheets and online teaching resources.
 Sensory learners need sensory learning ideas.
 Preferably simple and free ones.
-This list of 150 (ish) ideas should give you some ideas to try at home, EYFS settings and… Continue reading 150 Sensory Learning Ideas
+This list of 150 (ish) ideas should give you some ideas to try at home, EYFS … Read more

 Talking Phonics Flashcards: Carters Yard